GM0322/BRN/brn/readme.md

 ## trainning
-If you want re-train the network parameters, you can train the pre-trainning processing and trainning processing as the following two commands.
+If you want to re-train the network parameters, you can train the pre-trainning processing and trainning processing as the following two commands.
 ```Shell
 python pretrain.py
 ```